Related Video Above: Snow falling in May 2023 in Highland Hills.

 The earliest snowfall over the last 10 years

 The National Weather Service has kindly put together a roundup of the past winters in Northeast Ohio, in case you’re looking to relive those experiences.
 Let’s take a look at when the first snow event of the season came for Cleveland, as measured at Cleveland Hopkins International Airport:

 - 2015-2016 – Oct.
 17

 - 2013-2014 – Nov.
 8

 However, it could be another mild winter ahead.
 The Climate Prediction Center forecasts for El Nino to continue into the winter seasons, with a greater than 95% chance through December 2023-February 2024.
-A strong El Nino event would mean a warmer-than-average winter with lack of precipitation.
-If this forecast verifies, we could have a winter that was similar to last year.
+A strong El Nino event would mean a warmer-than-average winter with a lack of precipitation.
+If this forecast is verified, we could have a winter that is similar to last year.

 FOX 8 meteorologists released their winter weather outlook last week.
 Take a look here to see what could be ahead.